-As stated in Section 1.1, the development and operation of a 27 bed Enhanced Young Adult Scattered Site Supportive Housing program located in New York City is targeted for young adults between the ages of 18 and 25 with a serious mental illness (SMI) who are leaving institutional settings, leaving foster care or are currently street or sheltered homeless.
+As stated in Section 1.1, the development and operation of four-25 bed Enhanced Young Adult Scattered Site Supportive Housing programs located in New York State is targeted for young adults between the ages of 18 and 25 diagnosed with a serious mental illness (SMI) who are leaving institutional settings, leaving foster care or are currently street or sheltered homeless.
 Institutional settings include but are not limited to Residential Treatment Facilities, Residential Treatment Centers, Children's Community Residences, or OMH operated Psychiatric Centers.
 Young adults served by this program are expected to have significant support needs, reflecting complex backgrounds that include institutional living, hospitalizations, out-of-home placement, foster care, and homelessness.
 To meet those needs and to support recovery, enhanced services will be provided.
-Many of the individuals to be served do not have sufficient skills needed to live independently in the community.
+Many of the individuals to be served have not yet developed sufficient skills needed to live independently in the community.
 The enhanced services are intended to improve access to behavioral health and community resources, support vocational/educational goals, and develop real-world skills that will support the individuals on the path forward as independent adults.

-The Enhanced Young Adult Scattered Site Supportive Housing Program will include both enhancements to current supportive housing services and new services that are important for young adults.
-The model will have four-fulltime staff members: Program Manager, with clinical experience, case manager, Psych-Rehab Specialist with vocational experience and a Peer.
+The Enhanced Young Adult Scattered Site Supportive Housing Program includes both enhancements to current supportive housing services and new services that are important for young adults.
+The model has four-fulltime staff members: Program Manager, with clinical experience, Case Manager, Psychiatric-Rehabilitation Specialist with vocational experience and a Peer.
 The four individuals will form a de facto team so that all residents are introduced to each staff member, thus, if crisis or issue arises a familiar person can respond.
-The flexibility to respond to crises internally and a Program Manager with clinical experience is intended to reduce the need for external intervention.
+The flexibility to respond to crises internally by having a Program Manager with clinical experience is intended to reduce the need for external intervention and use of emergency services.
 The four-person team is expected to stagger hours to provide coverage at night and on weekends and will also add flexibility for additional home visits, if needed.

 Enhanced Services Model: